smontanari/jashboard/README.md

 You can try out the application without starting the server and just by running the javascript client it in your browser.
 You only have to open the `web/index.html` file directly in your browser passing a particular parameter in the url, as in:

-    file:///<path-to-the-repo>/web/index.html?test_scenario=demo
+    file:///<path-to-the-repo>/web/index.html?smocker_scenario=demo

 This way the application runs only on the browser, with simulated ajax responses from the server, and you can create/delete dashboards, monitors and get a glance of what the actual functionality would be like.

 In order for this to work your browser needs to allow popups from your file:// domain and have permission to load files from the local file system.
 This should be fine for **Firefox** and **Safari**, but it might not work in Chrome.
-In that case you can try and start **Chrome** with a couple of special flags, like this:
+In that case you want to launch **Chrome** from the command line with a special flag:

-    chrome --args --allow-file-access-from-files --incognito
+    chrome --args --allow-file-access-from-files

 # Developing your own monitor type
 This is just a brief guide.
 More details will be put in the wiki (when I have the time).